 At first we contemplated adopting Izzy as our own kitty, but there was a problem.
 About a year prior, John and I had adopted a neighborhood stray kitty, Leo, whom John had saved from a vicious dog attack.
 After the attack, John and I brought Leo inside to nurse him back to health.

 We had another kitty, too—Jax—and Jax was not happy about Leo being in the house.
-We got Jax from a friend who found Jax abandoned as a newborn on her front porch.
-(We are not sure what happened to Jax’s mom.)
+Jax came from a friend who found him abandoned as a newborn on her front porch.
+(Sadly, we are not sure what happened to Jax’s mom.)
 Our friend took in Jax, bottle fed him, and saved his life.

 This is a picture of Baby Jax.
 You’re welcome.